Established in 1986, MagTek is a world leader in electronic transaction technology. They produce card…

 Page speed is how fast a web page loads after a user clicks on it.

 In case you didn’t know, Google loves page speed.
-They love it so much that page speed is now a major ranking factor in major search results.
+They love it so much that page speed is now a major ranking factor in mobile search results.

 Let me explain.
 For example, Page A and Page B both contain excellent information about dog food.
-The only difference is, Page A loads several seconds faster than Page B. Even if they both have equally informative content, Page A will rank higher in Google search results.
+The only difference is, Page A loads several seconds faster than Page B. Even if they both have equally informative content, Page A will rank higher in mobile search engine results.